ferrazzosito/unibz-infosec-frontend-safe/README.md

 using `git clone`

-then go in src/main/resources/ and create a file called application.properties if there's not.
+then go in src/main/resources/ and create a file called application.properties if it's not there yet.

 Insert the following configuration